mit-pdos/sigmaos/cpython3.11/Doc/library/pdb.rst

 statement, the exception name is printed but the debugger's state is not changed.

-.. versionchanged:: 3.13
-   Expressions/Statements whose prefix is a pdb command are now correctly identified and executed.

 The debugger supports :ref:`aliases <debugger-aliases>`.
 Aliases can have parameters which allows one a certain level of adaptability to the context under examination.